Update 2022-09-09 : I corrected a few typos

 Do you have to set the CPU governor? it depends.
 If you want to save power, I think you should disable the boost and use power save.
 You also have a few other settings you can try: they are documented here.

-Please make sure to do some testing!
+Please make sure that you do some testing!

 Switching power profiles